mihaivirlan/ionic-angular-app/README.md

 git clone https://github.com/mihaivirlan/ionic-angular-app.git

 ## After cloned it successfully, move inside project directory
-Open your command-line/shell/terminal and type:
+Open your command-line/shell/terminal and type:<br />
 $ cd /path_where_are_downloaded_your_repository_after_cloned_it

 ## Start a local dev server for running your local downloaded app